Chapter One – A Road to Nowhere ©2020 Bradleigh Munk –

 Reading on about the path he had taken, to my relief, he had come back—deeper in soul and richer for the experience.
 At this point, I had a feeling that I wasn’t alone on my rutted path of life and could move forward.
 Eventually, I found myself stepping one foot back into the light, and to my amazement, the voices in my head returned in force.
 I’m sure, at this point, everyone is shaking their heads, thinking, Oh great, another nutcase.
 Don’t be alarmed; I’ve heard voices in my head my entire life, and I never thought it was out of the ordinary.
 It just seemed natural.
 I also see blurry forms and sparks of energy within my field of vision; many times, past friends or relatives have come by to visit and reassure the moment.
 I can, with an accuracy of perhaps 85 percent, control the traffic lights, guaranteeing clear passage whenever I take a chance to leave my home.
 The voices started to fill my mind with words and sentences again, and after several sleepless nights, I realized that I needed to write them down.
 All of a sudden, I started feeling better.
 The dark moodiness of the past few years seemed to dissipate, leaving a clear path to contentment.
 I looked forward to the time when I could sit and write my thoughts down.

-As the time of proselytizing the doctor was coming to an end, I was scheduled to have a short meeting with the judge in hopes of making my own decisions again.
+When the time of proselytizing the doctor was coming to an end, I was scheduled to have a short meeting with the judge in hopes of making my own decisions again.
 I was stubborn and didn’t want them to know that I had already decided to stick around for a while; I had committed to a project that would set me on a collision course with icebergs and an ongoing controversy regarding my character Clark.
 As we walked out of the chambers, I instantly separated myself from the doctor who I could swear was the embodiment of a mushroom; he could absorb a lot but basically had no true purpose in the casserole of life.